rhammy/pulse_server/documentation/daily_notes.md

   - Only use smart pointers when implying ownership.
 - I copied these classes from my task scheduler project on github, which I should steal a bit more from.
 - I'll need to queue up client inputs to the server in order to update the global game state.
+# 10172025
+- Today I want to design more of the simulation engine.
+What am I simulating?
+What does the game world look like?
+  - Maybe it is just an xy grid with two AI NPCs randomly moving around the grid.
+Players can interact with each NPC but only one player at a time.